-NSCAT has proved its unique capability for extracting information on polar ice characteristics and it is clear that scatterometry has an extremely important role to play in the study of the cryosphere [22].
+NSCAT has proved its unique ability to extract information on polar ice characteristics, and it is clear that scatterometry has an extremely important role to play in the study of the cryosphere [20].
 In particular, the combination of scatterometry with SSM/I provides a complementary data set with comparable resolution and contrasting image content.
-The launch of QuikScat (in May 1999) and Seawinds (in 2000) will extend the existing Ku-band data set obtained by SASS and NSCAT and strengthen our capabilities for characterizing polar snow and ice-sheet surface characteristics.
-With the launch of QuikScat, Ku-band scatterometer data of unprecedented coverage and quality will be available.
-Unlike NSCAT and Escat, QuikScat is a conically-scanning pencil beam scatterometer which makes measurements at two incidence angles ( $42^{\circ}$ and $54^{\circ}$ ) over a 1600 km-wide swath, and with a much higher spatial measurement density than NSCAT.
-As a result, it will be possible to produce images of even higher resolution, with improved azimuthal diversity resulting from the conical scan.
-QuikScat measurements, therefore, hold the promise of long-term observations of the azimuth modulation of Ku-band backscatter to support studies of the long-term variability in surface wind patterns in response to global change.
+The recent launch of SeaWinds on QuikScat (in May 1999) and the planned launch of SeaWinds on ADEOS-II (in 2000) will extend the existing Ku-band data set obtained by SASS and NSCAT and strengthen our capabilities for characterizing polar snow and ice sheet surface characteristics.
+With the launch of SeaWinds, Ku-band scatterometer data of unprecedented coverage and quality are being made available.
+Unlike NSCAT and Escat, SeaWinds is a conically-scanning pencil-beam scatterometer that makes measurements at two incidence angles ( $42^{\circ}$ and $54^{\circ}$ over a 1600 km-wide swath) and with a much higher spatial measurement density than NSCAT.
+As a result, it will be possible to produce images of even higher resolution with improved azimuthal diversity resulting from the conical scan.
+SeaWinds measurements therefore, hold the promise of long-term observations of the azimuth modulation of Ku-band backscatter to support studies of the long-term variability in surface wind patterns in response to global change.